 You don’t need to spend a bunch of money to learn how to create art.

-In fact, you can learn for free!
+In fact, you can learn how to make art for free.
+Also, you don’t need a formal art education to become a professional artist.
 I am a lifelong learner, and I am always trying to find cheap ways to be a better artist.
 I have explored many options to learn how to create the art I want, and I want to share those options with you.

-I have put together a list of resources for you to increase you abilities without enrolling in an art program (because honestly, an art degree is a horrible investment for most of us).
+I have put together a list of resources for you to increase your abilities without enrolling in an art program (because honestly, a competed BFA or MFA art degree is a horrible investment for most of us).

 I LOVE YouTube.

 You can find anything on you want and plenty you don’t want on YouTube.
 I have spent a lot of time browsing tutorial videos for everything in my life.
 Hair styles, makeup, recipes, home improvement, fashion, health, and a crap-ton of art videos.
 It’s free!

 You can search for how to draw.
 How to paint.
 Drawing basics.
 Fluid art.
 Watercolors.
 Oil paints.
 Whatever you want!
 YouTube probably has it.
 If one video sucks, find another.
 There are plenty to choose from.

 When I started to learn more about watercolors this was one of the first videos I watched.
 You can find really high-quality tutorials.
 Start there.